 Notice that both algorithms are one-shot, in the sense that they terminate after one round of communication between the master and the workers.
 This enables fast termination and avoids using complex cheater detection and worker reputation mechanisms.
-The benefit of one-round protocols is also partially supported by the work of Kondo et al. [35] that have demonstrated experimentally that there are common tasks that may take much more than one day of CPU time to complete.
-Having said that we do note that a multi-round computation could be analyzed by computing the expectations and probabilities in our analysis along all rounds.
-We leave this as subject of future work.
+The benefit of one-round protocols is also partially supported by the work of Kondo et al. [33] that have demonstrated experimentally that tasks may take much more than one day of CPU time to complete.